GitHubShark39/stealth-github-repository.io/README.md

 Briefly explain any interesting corner cases and why your script does or does not handle them.

+# Run the "challenge.sh" script to run the bash script:
+challenge.sh

 # Please send your response to: careers@stealthsoftwareinc.com

 We look forward to hearing from you!